Saudi Arabia says two killed after cleric's arrest

 "Security authorities were notified by a nearby medical centre of the arrival of four individuals brought in by their relatives," spokesman Major General Mansour Turki said in a comment sent to Reuters.

 "Two of them were dead, the other two were slightly injured.
-Competent authorities initiated investigations into the incident."
+Competent authorities initiated investigations in the incident."

 Shi'ite activists and websites had reported that at least two men had been killed in the protests.
 The Rasid website named the men as Akbar al-Shakhouri and Mohamed al-Felfel.